ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

 ### Funny Names Generator

-Our newest addition is the Funny Names generator that creates names specifically designed to make children laugh.
+Our newest addition is the Funny Names generator that creates names with crude humor and double entendres.
+These names feature humorous word patterns derived from census data.
 Here are some sample outputs:

 ```
 1. WOODY JOHNSON